UB University of Baltimore

 OUTLINE

-12/03 Ethical aspects and copyright law treasure hunting in Linux(p4)
+04/29 iOS and Android and Ethical aspects and copyright law

 It is a good practice to print the class notes before coming to class.

 This page is maintained by Al Bento who can be reached at abento@ubalt.edu.
-This page was last updated on August 14, 2008.
-Although we will attempt to keep this information accurate, we can not guarantee the accuracy of the information provided.
+This page was last updated on October 15, 2013.
+Although we will attempt to keep this information accurate, we can not guarantee th accuracy of the information provided.